microsoft/bonsai-solution-accelerators/chemical_processing/mw/getting_started_mfg.md

-# Getting Started with your Energy Management Solution Accelerator
+# Getting Started with your Chemical Processing Solution Accelerator

 You will need a MathWorks account.
 You can sign up for one at https://www.mathworks.com/mwaccount/.